9.6. Constructors And Initializer Lists

 };

-A conversion constructor.
-This constructor converts an integer into an instance of Time (i.e., into a Time object)
+2. This example modifies the make_time function from the structure version of Time example, making it a conversion constructor.
+It converts an integer into an instance of the Time class (i.e., into a Time object).

 Copy Constructor